Introduction

 - Cushioning: Hoka’s thick, soft midsoles offer substantial cushioning, which absorbs impact and reduces stress on the knees.

-- Lightweight Design: Despite their maximalist cushioning, Hoka shoes are relatively lightweight, reducing leg fatigue.
+- Lightweight Design: Despite their maximal cushioning, Hoka shoes are relatively lightweight, reducing leg fatigue.

 - Rocker Sole: The rocker-bottom design helps promote a smooth, natural stride, which can reduce knee strain.